open-mmlab/mmpose/docs/tutorials/new_modules.md

 ## Customize optimizer constructor

-Some models may have some parameter-specific settings for optimization, e.g. weight decay for BatchNoarm layers.
+Some models may have some parameter-specific settings for optimization, e.g. weight decay for BatchNorm layers.
 The users can do those fine-grained parameter tuning through customizing optimizer constructor.

 ```